From Lyme, CFS, and Mold Illness Hell to Deep Healing and Transformation

 In 1997, as a young bride of three months and embroiled in a stressful student-teaching experience, I began experiencing horrific migraine headaches, widespread muscle pain, lowered immunity, and recurring low-grade fevers.

 One November morning of that same year, I woke up with swelling in my lips, tongue, and throat.
 Giant, wheel-shaped hives made tracks across my body.
 I collapsed in the shower and went into full-blown anaphylactic shock—the first of many episodes that required hospitalization and an arsenal of daily prescription drugs.
 Little did I know that this was only the beginning of a long and hellish life-altering journey.
-I had fallen down a rabbit hole that would take years to find my way out of.
+I had fallen into a rabbit hole, and it would over a decade to find my way out.

 Anxiety, Depression, and Suicidal Thoughts